 The following rules and regulations have been established to protect students' lives.
 Residence Life staff members will regularly conduct room inspections to help keep living conditions healthy and safe.
 In addition, an annual fire safety inspection will be conducted by state or local fire prevention officials.
 Student cooperation is appreciated and is a condition for continued residence.
 These regulations are subject to revision to comply with state and local law.
 Students should see Campus Fire Safety for additional fire safety information.

-Tampering with fire safety equipment is an offense under the NYS Criminal Procedures Law (CPL); offenses relating to reckless endangerment and/or criminal mischief subject to fines and/or imprisonment.
+Tampering with fire safety equipment is an offense under both the NYS Penal Law and the NYS Uniform Fire Prevention and Building Code; offenses relating to reckless endangerment, removal of or tampering with fire safety equipment, and/or criminal mischief subject to fines and/or imprisonment.